NRC report says Diablo Canyon able to withstand Shoreline fault

 The plant's design limits are based on ground motion associated with an earthquake from the larger Hosgri fault near the plant, the NRC said.

-Separately, PG&E is performing a $64 million seismic research effort mandated by the state legislature using three-dimensional seismic tests to better understand the hazards posed by potential earthquakes near the plant.
+Separately, PG&E is pursuing a $64 million seismic study to better understand the hazards posed by potential earthquakes near the plant.

-In August, the California State Lands Commission voted to allow the utility to move forward with the advanced tests using powerful sonar devices despite concerns about the impact on marine life.
+In August, the California State Lands Commission voted to allow the utility to move forward with tests using powerful sonar devices despite concerns about the impact on marine life.

-At the request of the utility, its NRC application to extend the two Diablo Canyon reactors' operating licenses beyond 2024 and 2025 will not be finalized until the advanced seismic research called for by the state is completed.
+PG&E's application to extend the Diablo Canyon reactors' operating licenses beyond 2024 and 2025 will not be finalized until the seismic study is completed.

 For the NRC, Diablo Canyon must perform additional earthquake evaluations, as well as a "walkdown" to identify any near-term actions for enhancing earthquake resistance as part of the agency's ongoing response to the 2011 Fukushima Daiichi nuclear accident in Japan which was triggered by an earthquake and tsunami.